vasishth/SMLP2018/index.md

 ## Hour-by-hour schedule

-This will appear in August 2018.
+This will appear in late August 2018.

 ## Curriculum